FrancesCoronel/personal-website-v3/content/podcast/_index.md

 The very first episode was released March 8th for International Women's Day so it's still very much in its early stages which is why I am currently looking for interviewees that are working in the tech industry.

-If you're interested, fill out the [contat form](/tech-queens/contact-form/) and I'll get back to you ASAP.
+If you're interested, fill out the [contact form](/tech-queens/contact-form/) and I'll get back to you ASAP.

 ## 💻 Who is this podcast for?